caleb531/personal-website/_pages/about.md

 I am fluent in over six million forms of... ha, just kidding.
 I am fluent in HTML5, CSS3, JavaScript, and PHP, since most of my projects are Web-based.
-I'm also well versed in Python, and I fiddle with Bash regularly in an effort to improve my developer workflow.
+I'm also well-versed in Python, and I fiddle with Bash regularly in an effort to improve my developer workflow.

 ### What is your favorite language?